Lokad/CashDB/test/ReadMe.md

-# Tests projects of CashDB
+# Supporting projects of CashDB

 This folder contains: